codekane/ryanhorricks2024/content/portfolio/spokebooks/index.md

 title: "SpokeBooks - Bespoke Notebooks"
 slug: "spokebooks"
 description: "A line of notebooks made out of metal wire, upcycled vinyl flooring, and the golden ratio."
+summary: "Building a Better Notebook - through successive iterations, and a period of many months I fashioned something fantastic, upcycling vinyl flooring samples for the covers, using high-weight paper, bronze bindings, and blank pages.
+Includes both a notebook, and a pocketbook form factor."
 date: "2020-01-30"
 image: main.jpg
 lastmod: "2024-10-28"